jennyarizona2/elastic-setup/multi-node/additional_nodes.md

 sudo apt-get update && sudo apt-get install elasticsearch
 ```
 ### ⚠️⚠️ Note: Don’t start the Elasticsearch service yet!
 There are a few more configuration steps to do before restarting.
-2. To enable this second Elasticsearch node to connect to the first (master), you need to configure an enrollment token.
+2. To enable this second Elasticsearch node to connect to the first, you need to configure an enrollment token.

 * ⚠️⚠️ Return to your terminal shell on the first Elasticsearch node and generate a node enrollment token(An enrollment token has a lifespan of 30 minutes.
 In case the elasticsearch-reconfigure-node command returns an Invalid enrollment token error, try generating a new token.):
 ```bash